 the data that flows down the pipeline.
 In other words, it will only see data that has already been processed and modified by the preceding modifiers in the list.

 Note that inserting a new modifier into the pipeline does not immediately trigger a new computation of the pipeline results.
-This happens only when the results of the pipeline are requested, either by you or the system.
+This happens only when pipeline results are requested, either by you or the system.
 For example, evaluation of the pipeline may be triggered implicitly when

 rendering an image or movie,